BETA PHOTO: Upper and Lower Dream Canyon Modified from origin...

 A. Buddhist Pest

 The Icon can be easily found by approaching via the West Approach trail as detailed in Rossiter's book.
 Briefly: from the parking area, walk up the road (i.e. continuing the way you were driving) about 50 yards or so.
 Pick up a distinct trail to your left that drops down through the trees.
 At the bottom, the creek becomes visible and the trail bears left above the creek about 100 yards from the flat, beachlike area that is Oceanic Wall.
 About 100 feet before you reach Oceanic Wall, the Icon looms on your left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Icon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Icon:

 Featured Route For The Icon

 Crucifiction 5.11a/b 6c 23 VIII- 23 E3 5c CO

 : ... : The Icon

 This climb breaks left from the second bolt on 'The Mantra.'
 Challenging moves through a dirty and flaring bulge gain an awesome hand crack.
 Dirty slabs take you to the top where there is currently tat on a few trees.
 A 60m rope will barely get you to the ground from the farthest tree back.
 Be careful!...[more]
 Browse More Classics in CO